JDrocks450/nio2so/README.md

 An image of TSOView2 rendering City terrain as it would appear in TSO Pre-Alpha.
 More info in the [wiki](https://github.com/JDrocks450/nio2so/wiki/TSOView2-City-Viewer).

+## Project Roadmap
+You can visit the project roadmap here: https://github.com/JDrocks450/nio2so/wiki/Roadmap-for-nio2so

 ### Original Project
 The original project can be found archived here: https://github.com/daddesio/niotso